kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 ## max_frame_size Transport Parameter

-The `max_frame_size` Transport Parameter (0xTBD) is a variable-length integer value specifying the maximum size of the QUIC frame that the peer can send, in the unit of bytes.
+The `max_frame_size` Transport Parameter (0xTBD) is a variable-length integer specifying the maximum size of the QUIC frame that the peer can send, in the unit of bytes.

 The initial value of the `max_frame_size` Transport Parameter is 16384.

-The maximum frame size can only be increased by sending the Transport Parameter.
-It cannot be decreased.
-When receiving a value below the minimum, receivers MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.
+By sending the Transport Parameter, the maximum frame size can only be increased.
+When receiving a value below the initial value, receivers MUST close the connection with an error of type TRANSPORT_PARAMETER_ERROR.

 Endpoints MUST NOT send QUIC frames that exceed the maximum declared by the peer.